 EAL students receive support and specialized instruction both in and out of class, utilising a range of resources.
 EAL teachers teach in school small group lessons, support EAL students inside their usual classrooms and provide after school English Immersion Classes.
 Collaboration between the EAL teacher, advisory or classroom teacher, subject teachers, students and parents will allow for greater development of the students’ English language skills taking place in a supportive environment.
-English Immersion Classes are an intensive support programme designed to ensure all non-native English speakers have equitable access to the academic curriculum and are included in all aspects of school life.
+English Immersion Classes are an intensive support programme that is taught at school, after the end of the regular school day.

 All language learners acquire skills at different rates and with varying levels of competency across the 4 skills of reading, writing, listening and speaking.
 Often, when beginning to learn a new language (especially in an immersion model when students are acquiring EAL within the mainstream classroom), students pass through a silent period, during which language is absorbed.
 Halliday (1985) explains the identification of 3 aspects of language and learning development.
 They are learning a language, learning through language and learning about language.
 All can operate at any one time (taken from ‘Learning in a language other than mother tongue in IB programmes, IBO 2008’).